Trustees

 Christopher White

 Chris qualified as an accountant in 1990 and has spent his career in large global businesses.
-These include Honeywell Inc, World Fuel Services Inc and currently the Sumitomo Corporation of Japan.
+These include Honeywell Inc, World Fuel Services Inc and the Sumitomo Corporation of Japan.

 He has held several Board positions for highly successful international divisions of those businesses for the last 20 years, serving as Finance Director and Chief Financial Officer.
 He brings considerable experience in Finance, Financial Reporting, Accounting, Risk and Compliance.

-Chris has lived in the Epping Forest area since 1996.
+Chris has lived in the Epping Forest area since 1996. -

 Sue SunderlandDiocese Trustee & Vice Chair